 Classes on the YC campus will be taught by Dr. Mellor and Dr. Brian Bush, executive vice president of the Oklahoma Council of Public Affairs and former executive director of the Academy of Leadership and Liberty.

 The program is limited to 50 students and at this time, priority is given to schools in the National Christian School Association.
-The cost for the program is $100 per student.
+The program is full for the 2014 session.

 1125 E 8th St